PejLab/Pantry/docs/_build/html/_sources/index.rst.txt

 Code
 ====

+The ``Project/`` directory is a template for a project.
+To run TURNAP on a dataset, copy the contents of ``Project/`` to a new directory that you can write to.
+Your project directory now contains all the data processing code, so that if you modify it or add custom phenotypes, you have a record of it that stays with the results and is not automatically changed by package updates or other projects.

-The commands and code to run the steps are given in `Snakemake <https://snakemake.github.io/>`_ files, located by default in ``steps/``.
+The commands and code to run the steps are given in `Snakemake <https://snakemake.github.io/>`_ files, located by default in ``Project/steps/``.
 This package includes sensible defaults for a set of tools, but you can edit the commands and add new phenotypes.

 The goal of a project is to generate phenotype tables for a set of samples.
 Each tool could involve any combination of: